-Shelter magazines promote vintage furniture in gorgeous displays, illustrated with interesting rooms that exude one-of-a-kind charm.
+In nearly every issue, you can find examples of shelter magazines promoting vintage furniture in gorgeous displays of interesting rooms that exude one-of-a-kind charm.
 But what is vintage furniture exactly?
 How is it different from antique furniture?

 Simply being old does not make any furniture vintage in the technical sense, even though most people use the term old and vintage interchangeably.
-To earn the title "vintage," the piece should also be an example of what defined a style of that period.
+To earn the title vintage, the piece should also be an example of what defined a particular style of that period.
 For example, an Eames chair is a good example of vintage (or retro) furniture of the mid-century modern era.
-The piece does not have to belong to a well-known line or the best-known manufacturer.
-It simply has to exhibit the best characteristics of that era.
+The piece does not have to belong to a well-known line or the best-known manufacturer; it simply has to exhibit the best characteristics of that era.

-If you appreciate fine quality furniture but your budget does not support it, buying vintage pieces gives you the ability to indulge your fondness for the better things in life.
-It is less expensive than buying new furniture of the same quality.
-Additionally, you will often find that older furniture was better made and used finer materials than new pieces many times the price.
+If you appreciate fine-quality furniture but your budget is limited, buying vintage pieces gives you the ability to indulge your fondness for the better things in life.
+Vintage pieces are less expensive than buying new furniture of the same quality.
+You may also find that older furniture was better made and used finer materials than new pieces costing many times more.

-You are being a friend of the planet when you buy vintage pieces.
-It is one of the environmentally conscious methods for furnishing your home because you are saving furniture from going to the landfill.
-It is healthier for your home because the furniture has finished off-gassing.
-Even toxic finishes and glues are not off-gassing any longer.
-If these pieces need to be refinished, you can use finishes that are non-toxic.
+You are being a friend to the planet when you buy vintage pieces.
+It is one of the environmentally conscious methods for furnishing your home because you are preventing old furniture from going to the landfill.
+And furnishing with vintage pieces is healthier for your home because the furniture has already finished off-gassing whatever formaldehyde or other toxic substances present in the finishes and glues.
+If these pieces need to be refinished, you can use non-toxic finishes.

-Shopping for vintage is an adventure.
-You just never know what you are going to happen onto.
+Shopping for vintage furniture is an adventure since you never know what you are going to find or where you will find it.
 If you shop online, be sure to add in the cost of shipping and do all the research you can before you buy.
-Here's where to look:
+Some places to look for vintage furniture pieces:

 - Edgy retail stores